oulam7722/github-tutorial/README.md

 ---
 ## Git vs. GitHub
 **Git:**
-* git takes a snapshot of your code
+* git takes a snapshot of your code(git is used to save your code and any changes that you have done )

 **GutHub:**
-* github is where the code goes and stores its self in a cloud
+* github is where the code goes and stores its self in a cloud(Github is a hosting website where you can store your git commits)

 ---
 ## Initial Setup